brendenlake/AAI-site/README.md

 The final paper or project is done individually.
 For the final assignment, students may either write a final paper that proposes an additional ingredient of human intelligence that is underutilized in AI, or complete a project that implements one of the ingredients discussed in an algorithm.
 The final assignment proposal is due on Thursday, April 4 (one half page written).
 The final assignment is due on Tuesday, May 14.

+**What makes a good reaction post?** There are many ways to write a good reaction post, and I would rather leave it up to you than impose a particular formula.
+Try to articulate an opinion about the readings, rather than write an exhaustive summary of the articles.
+I prefer to read your opinions than a summary!
+It's great if you can put the articles in conversation with each other and with the theme of the class.
+It's also okay to focus on one or two of the readings that interest you most, rather than talking about each of the readings equally.

+The responses should be short -- three short paragraphs is about right.
+I don't want the reaction to take much of your time beyond reading the articles themselves (15 mins is reasonable for writing your response).

 ## Course discussion
 We will be using Piazza for reactions to readings and class discussion.